ibexa/documentation-developer/docs/customer_management/cp_page_builder.md

 ### Configure Page Builder access to Customer Portal

-First, create a Customer Portal page, its location ID will be later specified in the configuration.
+First, create a Customer Portal page, its location ID needs to be later specified in the configuration.
 To do it, go to **Content** -> **Content structure**, and select **Customer Portal Page**.

 For now, you only need to add a name and a description in the Field view, you can find it in the top toolbar on the left side.